Quantum state engineering by steering in the presence of errors: Ideal protocol

 where $\gamma > 0$ will have a meaning of the measurement or channel strength (see below).
 Now, the WM limit amounts to setting the value of measurement time-step small enough such that $J\delta t = \sqrt{\gamma \delta t} \ll 1$.
 In addition, the following condition is assumed:

-After performing a series expansion in $\delta t$ and setting it as a true differential, the discrete-time SME in Eq.~\eqref{eq:04.2} becomes the continuous-time SME of the jump type \cite{barchielli1991measurements,wiseman2009quantum,breuer2002theory,attal2010stochastic}
+After performing a series expansion in $\delta t$ and setting it as a true differential, the discrete-time SME in Eq.~\eqref{eq:04.2} becomes the continuous-time SME of the jump type \cite{barchielli1991measurements,wiseman2009quantum,breuer2002theory,attal2010stochastic, gross_qubit_2018,brun_simple_2002}

-where $\{\bullet, \bullet\}$ denotes the anticommutator, $\dd \varrho_s(t) = \varrho_s(t+\dd t) - \varrho_s(t)$ is density matrix change, and $\dd N(t)$ is an increment of an inhomogeneous counting process with the expectation value (mean) given by \footnote{Taking the mean of an inhomogeneous Poissonian increment in the context of stochastic master equations is rather delicate, as the average must be first taken in the future and then in the past.
+where $\{\bullet, \bullet\}$ denotes the anticommutator, $\dd \omega_s(t) = \omega_s(t+\dd t) - \omega_s(t)$, and $\dd N(t)$ is an increment of an inhomogeneous counting process with the expectation value (mean) given by \footnote{Taking the mean of an inhomogeneous Poissonian increment in the context of stochastic master equations is rather delicate, as the average must be first taken in the future and then in the past.
 This is thoroughly discussed in Ref.~\cite{barchielli1991measurements}.}

-When there is a click, the increment $\dd N(t)$ is equal to unity, and from Eq.~\eqref{eq:07} we see a jump toward the target state---set, for example, $U = \sigma^+$.
+When there is a click, the increment $\dd N(t)$ is equal to unity, and from Eq.~\eqref{eq:07}, we see a jump toward the target state---set, for example, $A = \sigma^+$.
 It follows from Eq.~\eqref{eq:08} that a click readout rarely occurs as its mean value is proportional to $\dd t$.
 When there is no click, $\dd N(t) = 0$ and Eq.~\eqref{eq:07} describes a ``nudge'' the prior state receives from the backaction of the local measurement.
-In other words, the system's state evolved continuously irreversibly from $\varrho_s(t)$ to $\varrho_s(t+\dd t)$.
+In other words, the system's state evolved continuously irreversibly from $\omega_s(t)$ to $\omega_s(t+\dd t)$.

 The rescaling of $J$ according to Eqs.~\eqref{eq:02} and \eqref{eq:02-1} is a \emph{sufficient} condition to implement the WM limit and to obtain a non-trivial evolution in the averaged dynamics \cite{attal2010stochastic}.